 And the stockmen tell the story of his ride.

-The Man from Snowy River, by Banjo Paterson, was first published in the Bulletin magazine on the 26th of April 1890.
-The fictional ride described in the poem is set somewhere in the hill country north-west of Canberra, ACT in the state of New South Wales.
+Written by Banjo Paterson, a well-known Australian bush poet, it was first published in the Bulletin magazine on the 26th of April 1890.
+The fictional ride described in the poem is set somewhere in the hill country north-west of Canberra, ACT in the state of New South Wales in Australia.

-cracks– The best stockman (cowboys), ie the best whip crackers.
+cracks– The best stockman (cowboys) — the best whip crackers.

 cur – cowardly

-homestead – A large dwelling usually the main residence of a station (a ranch house).
+homestead – A large dwelling usually the primary residence of a station (a ranch house).

 Kosciusko – The tallest mountain in the Snowy Mountain ranges.